Advanced Body Mechanics

 Pro Animators Mentor You to Be Successful

 Our mentors are the heart and soul of Animation Mentor.
 They are professional, working animators from studios like Pixar, DreamWorks, and Industrial Light & Magic, who will teach you the ins and outs of production-level animation.
-Keep the momentum going in Advanced Body Mechanics, the third of our Core Character Animation Courses.
+Keep the momentum going in the Advanced Body Mechanics course, the third of our Core Character Animation Courses.

 Drew Adams has been a professional animator since 2001 and is currently an animator at DreamWorks Animation.
 He started as an in-between 2D animator on Atlantis: The Lost Empire and transitioned to 3D animation on DreamWorks films including How to Train Your Dragon: The Hidden World.

 Sidney Kombo-Kintombo is currently a senior animation supervisor at Wētā FX .
 He has won two Annie Awards for his work in War for the Planet of the Apes and Avengers: Endgame.
 He also won a Visual Effect Society (VES) Award for Outstanding Character Animation in Avengers: Infinity War.

 Susan Dehdari has been a professional animator since 2012 and is currently an animator at Industrial Light & Magic.
 She has also worked at Sony Pictures Imageworks and MPC.
 Her work includes the film Spirit Untamed and she graduated from Animation Mentor in 2011.

 Choose Your Mentor

 Once you've applied and been accepted into Animation Mentor, you can choose your mentor and register for class.